 In America, as elsewhere since ancient times, people have used their land to shelter the neediest.
 The Underground Railroad relied on private homes to shuttle escaped slaves to freedom, property owners during the Great Depression let the homeless build encampments on their land, and houses of worship have long taken in those with nowhere to go.

 Following this tradition, Sage Lewis pioneered an innovative community for the homeless on his commercial property at 15 Broad Street in Akron, Ohio.
-Sage’s nonprofit, The Homeless Charity, provides tents, food, a community day center, showers, bathrooms, laundry, clothing, computers, and social-service resources to 44 residents.
+Available for those in need are tents, food, a community day center, showers, bathrooms, laundry, clothing, computers, and social-service resources to 44 residents.
 Sage’s goal is to help those most in need transition from the streets to permanent housing.

-But the City of Akron is trying to eliminate his work.
+But the City of Akron tried to eliminate his work.
 The city ordered Sage close the tent village, deeming it incompatible with its surroundings and the city’s zoning code.
-To advance vague interests in aesthetics and harmony, the city is willing to cast the homeless back onto the streets or into a shelter system they fear.
+To advance vague interests in aesthetics and harmony, the city was willing to cast the homeless back onto the streets or into a shelter system they fear.
 The harm this poses to the community’s residents is profoundly disproportionate to the miniscule public benefits stemming from prohibiting sleeping on commercial property.
-Sage is complying with the order now to avoid prison time, but he along with The Homeless Charity (representing itself as well as the former residents) are fighting this in court.
-They are waging a constitutional challenge to bring back the community, ensure that the residents have every option on their road to permanent housing, and establish a low-cost/high-impact, private-sector model that can be implemented in any city.
+Sage complied with the order but fought in court.
+The constitutional challenge sought to bring back the community, ensure that the residents have every option on their road to permanent housing, and establish a low-cost/high-impact, private-sector model that can be implemented in any city.

 Sage’s Vision: Creating A Home for Those Without